 The largest and most well-known online marketplace in the USA is Amazon.
 The majority of items sold on this online platform are consumer goods, but a sizeable portion also comes from third-party retailers and independent sellers.
 Although cosmetic products and OTC medications have been sold on the platform for several years now, the acquisition of PillPack by Amazonrepresents the first major push into the pharmacy segment.
 PillPack allows customers to order Rx medications through Amazon for the first time, although this service is not yet available in every state.
 However, due to Amazon’s extensive delivery network and reputation, the introduction of their online pharmacy service is expected to greatly disrupt the pharmacy market.

-Buying healthcare and pharma products online is becoming more and more popular among consumers, and according to several surveys, almost 70% of them are females between the ages of 25 and 35 with higher education and a job.
+Buying healthcare and pharma products online in Russia is becoming more and more popular among consumers, and according to several surveys, almost 70% of them are females between the ages of 25 and 35 with higher education and a job.
 Even though cosmetic and personal hygiene products are more popular among those who choose to buy online (around 20%), healthcare products and food supplements are also gaining better accessibility and growing audience (around 13%).

 Ozon is considered the first and leading online marketplace.
 It offers more than 2 million products within 24 categories and a very speedy delivery.
 Nowadays, Ozon customers have an option of also ordering consumer healthcare products, cosmetics and food supplements on the platform.